Breast Needle Biopsy

 The doctor may have you lie down on your stomach or sit depending on the equipment being used.
 Mammogram or ultrasound images will be taken to locate the suspicious area.
 The doctor will make a tiny cut in your breast and insert a special probe.
 Using the probe, the doctor will remove several core samples of breast tissue from the area.
 After this is done, the area will be covered with a bandage.

-In some instances, the suspicious area can only be seen using an MRI.
+In some instances, the suspicious area can only be seen using an MRI scan.
 Because of this, an MRI-guided breast biopsy may be needed.
 This procedure takes more time.
 Tell your doctor if you have a cardiac pacemaker.
 It may affect the procedure.

 How Long Will It Take?